If you’re pregnant, you might be concerned about using the infrared sauna.

 The thought of enjoying a warm environment produced by a sauna helps to relieve back pain and other pregnancy-related discomforts may sound appealing.

-But before taking infrared saunas therapy, you must understand the health risks to you and your baby in the womb.
+But before taking infrared sauna therapy, you must understand the health risks to you and your baby in the womb.

 Why is sauna therapy unsafe during pregnancy?

-The use of infrared saunas is safe but not helpful during pregnancy.
-Especially, when your health is not good to bear the high frequency of heat radiation.
-So, it would be better for you to avoid sauna therapy until you have given birth to your baby.
+The use of infrared saunas is generally safe but not recommended during pregnancy.
+Especially when your health may not be optimal to withstand the high frequency of heat radiation, it would be advisable to avoid sauna therapy until after giving birth to your baby.
+If you’re looking for more information on far infrared saunas, you can explore options available on the market.

 Here are some health risks caused by saunas during pregnancy: